This is a highly subjective and selective list of resources I have found useful or inspirational.

 Zero Draft Thirty.
 Another Scott Myers initiative, based around writing sprints and getting to a draft in 30 days, ZD30 also provides a global community of serious (professional and aspiring) writers who are supportive and share well.
 There are often announcements of new scripts for educational download in this group across both feature and television formats.

-Bang 2 Writers.
-This is a UK-based community based around Lucy V Hay’s Bang 2 Write website.
-It’s a terrific community with a strong TV writer emphasis.
+Into The Script (formerly Bang2Writers).
+This is a UK-based community originally based around Lucy V Hay’s Bang 2 Write website.
+The community has been handed over to another facilitator.

 Adelaide Screenwriters Club.
 This is a group for Adelaide-based screenwriters of all levels of experience.
 We hold monthly social meetups and provide support in the form of knowledge share and notes sessions.